 The Department of Homeland Security has created a webpage is to help the public distinguish between rumors and facts regarding the response to the coronavirus (COVID-19) pandemic.
 Rumors can easily circulate within communities during a crisis.
 Do your part to stop the spread of disinformation by doing 3 easy things; don’t believe the rumors, don’t pass them along, and go to trusted sources of information to get the facts about the federal (COVID-19) response.
 Please visit the Coronavirus Rumor Control webpage for more information.

 Citizens that want to report a business in violation of the State’s Order can file a complaint with the Orange County Health Care Agency by calling (714) 433-6000.

 Questions on Coronavirus

 At this time, all questions regarding Coronavirus should be directed to the Orange County Health Care Agency (HCA).
-Residents are encouraged to call the County’s Coronavirus Hotline at (877) 426-6411.
-Additional information can be found at www.ocgov.com/gov/health.
+Residents are encouraged to call the County’s Coronavirus Hotline at (714) 834-2000 or visit https://occovid19.ochealthinfo.com/.

-The situation with the Coronavirus is evolving and the City of Placentia will continue to monitor the situation and make adjustments accordingly.
-Please continue to visit our website for continual updates.
+The Coronavirus situation is evolving, and the City of Placentia will continue to monitor the situation and make adjustments accordingly.
+Please continue to visit our website for updates.